 - Did you go hiking just before the rash started?

-Your doctor may refer you to an allergy specialist to pinpoint the cause of your contact dermatitis.
+Your doctor may refer you to an allergy specialist or dermatologist to pinpoint the cause of your contact dermatitis.
 This specialist can perform allergy testing (called a ‘patch test’), which involves exposing a small patch of your skin to an allergen.
 If your skin reacts, the allergy specialist can determine the likely cause of your contact dermatitis.

 Avoid scratching your irritated skin if you think you may be experiencing contact dermatitis.
 Scratching can make the irritation worse or even cause a skin infection that requires antibiotics.